A pedestrian's guide to the topological phases of free fermions: Introduction

 \subsection{What is a SPT phase?}

 By a quantum \emph{phase of matter}, we mean a smoothly connected family of ground states of quantum many-body Hamiltonians at zero temperature.

 What do we mean by smooth?
 Generalising from the notion of $n$-th order phase transitions in thermodynamics, we mean that \emph{all} expectation values computed in the ground state remain continuous, including the energy.
-This behaviour is guaranteed when the Hamiltonian is a smooth function, meaning all its derivatives are continuous, \emph{and} the ground state is gapped.
-Note that the converse is not necessarily true -- gapless phases of matter exist as well.
+This behaviour is guaranteed when the Hamiltonian is a smooth function, meaning all its derivatives are continuous, \emph{and} the ground state is gapped.\footnote{Here, by gapped, we mean that there is a non-zero energy gap between the ground state and the next lowest-energy state.
+In particular, this gap should remain non-zero in the \emph{thermodynamic limit} where the system size is taken to infinity.} Note that the converse is not necessarily true -- gapless phases of matter exist as well.

 The ground states associated with symmetry-protected topological (SPT) phases satisfy two defining properties: \begin{enumerate} \item[(1)] On closed manifolds\footnote{For our purposes, closed manifold is just a fancy way of saying `periodic boundary conditions', meaning a $d$-dimensional torus.}, SPT states are the \emph{unique} gapped ground states of local Hamiltonians $H$ that preserve a given symmetry group $\mathcal{G}$, so that $[g,H] = 0$ for all group elements $g \in \mathcal{G}$.
 Note in particular that the condition of uniqueness forbids spontaneous symmetry breaking. \item[(2)] SPT states cannot be smoothly deformed to a \emph{trivial reference state} without breaking the symmetry. \end{enumerate} We'd usually like to define the trivial reference state as a product state \emph{in position space} = a state that does not exhibit entanglement between different locations.
 For some symmetry classes, this choice is not unique.
 This makes the definition of SPTs a matter of convention.
 We should then really think of SPT order as a relative distinction that guarantees certain families of ground states are not smoothly connected to each other, rather than as an absolute property.